 Develop the art of doing nothing

-What experience have you, or anyone you know, had of burnout?
-Write your thoughts or comments in the box below.
+What experience have you had of burnout?
+How did you manage it?
+Share your thoughts or comments below.

 Christine Louise Hohlbaum; The Power of Slow: 101 Ways to Save Time in Our 24/7 World, St. Martin’s Press (